Academic staff

 • Separation Processes 5/MSc: teaching half of the lectures

-• Engineering Mathematics 2A: seminars
+• Engineering Mathematics 2A: Lead of seminar sessions

 • MSc project/Study project 4/Research project 5/Industrial project 5: project supervisors